 I am writing this blog to all survivors of suicide loss to simply encourage you that you are not alone.

-I am here to tell you that you are not supposed to grieve according to any timeframe or in any prescribed way.
+You are also not expected to grieve according to any time frame or in any prescribed way.
 You are not supposed to just “get over it.”
 In fact, it is important that at some point you accept and understand that your life has been forever changed because of this loss and that you may now always view things through a different lens.

 So while everyone grieves in their own way, there are some common feelings that are unique to people who have lost someone to suicide.
 They include: